andresserranodev/RN-Health-Tracker-AI/README.md

     cp .env.example .env
     ```

-    Next, open the newly created `.env` file and add your personal Google Gemini API key.
+    Next, open the newly created `.env` file and add your personal Google Gemini API key in the as a EXPO_PUBLIC_GEMINI_API_KEY.

     Your `.env` file is already listed in `.gitignore` to ensure your keys are never committed to the repository.

 4.  **Run the application:**
     ```bash